The activities and destruction story of the Peter Cheevers group

 Captain Chever's group completed the bunker in the forest near Vangzene at the end of October 1949.
 It was planned to survive the winter of 1949-50.
 On 3 February 1950, the local forester betrayed the partisans and the bunker was attacked by a Cheka unit of more than 300 soldiers.
 At that time there were 19 people in the bunker - 17 men and two women.
 Six partisans fell in this unequal battle, but the others managed to break through two chains of Cheka siege by fighting their way through.
 By the end of the winter the partisans took refuge in surrounding houses with their supporters, but in the spring the group reunited until it was captured and destroyed in November 1950.
 After an attack by Cheka troops, the bunker was blown up and before it could be rebuilt, only a water-filled pit remained.

-The memorial stone is located on the Slokas-Talsu highway, near the Ridelu mill.
+The memorial stone is located on the Sloka-Talsi highway, near the Rideļi mill.

-The group of national partisans of Captain Nikolaj Straume ("Buks") was formed soon after the capitulation of the German army and operated in the forests of Tukums and Talsi districts.
-The basic composition of the group consisted of officers and soldiers of the Latvian Legion, who were also joined by local residents.
-The names of 38 participants are known.
-In December 1945, the group set up a winter bunker for 10-12 fighters in Lauciena parish.
-In January 1946, the troops of the Soviet People's Commissariat of State Security tried to surround the camp, but the entire group successfully escaped the encirclement without loss.
-Between March 1947 and October 1948, Soviet troops carried out several operations arresting supporters of the national partisans and killing fighters in several battles.
-Nikolaj Straume was shot on October 13, 1948.
+The national partisan group of Captain Nikolajs Straume (“Buks”) was formed soon after the capitulation of the German army and operated in the forests of Tukums and Talsi districts.
+The core of the group was made up of officers and soldiers of the Latvian Legion, who were also joined by local residents.
+The names of 38 members are known.
+In December 1945, the group set up a winter bunker for 10–12 fighters in Lauciena parish.
+In January 1946, the troops of the Soviet People’s Commissariat of State Security attempted to surround the camp, but the entire group successfully escaped the encirclement without losses.
+Between March 1947 and October 1948, Soviet troops carried out several operations, arresting supporters of the national partisans and killing fighters in several battles.
+Nikolajs Straume was shot on October 13, 1948.

-Nikolajs Straume was one of the leaders of the joint action of the national partisan groups of Talsa and Tukum.
+Nikolajs Straume was one of the leaders of the joint activities of the Talsi and Tukums national partisan groups.